redhatstuart/Azure-Linux-Migration-Workshop/README.md

-# Azure Linux Migration Workshop - Analyzing, Migrating, Deploying and Modernizing Linux workloads in Microsoft Azure
+# Azure Linux Migration Workshop<br>Analyzing, Migrating, Deploying and Modernizing Linux workloads in Microsoft Azure

 This repository contains the challenge exercises for the Azure Linux Migration Workshop program.
 You will find a copy of the event schedule, challenge exercises, solutions, and presentations.